Everything's the Rush: Release

 On 21 September 2007, Everything's the Rush was announced for release in early 2008.
 Delays released the Love Made Visible EP on 5 November 2007, which consisted of "Love Made Visible", "Panic Attacks", "Slow Burn", "You See Colours" and a remix of "We Together Make a City".
 It was promoted with a tour of the UK that same month.
 In February and March 2008, they went on another UK tour, which was followed by a one-off London show on 6 April 2008.
 "Hooray" was released as a single on 28 April 2008, a week after its initial planned date; "Chest Out" was included on the CD edition.
 Two versions were released on 7-inch vinyl: the first with an acoustic version of "Panic Attacks", while the other featured "All Day".

-Everything's the Rush was originally planned for release on April 28, 2008, before eventually being released on 5 May 2008.
+Everything's the Rush was originally planned for release on 28 April 2008, before eventually being released on 5 May 2008.
 The album's artwork was made by Icelandic artist Siggi Eggertson, who the band showed around Southampton.
 It was promoted with a UK tour, though some gigs were cancelled due to Gilbert contracting laryngitis.
 They then appeared at Ben & Jerry's festival in July 2008.
 "Keep It Simple" was released as a single on 11 August 2008; Ewen MacIntosh starred in the song's music video.
 Two versions were released on 7-inch vinyl: the first with "Go Slowly", while the other included "One More Lie In (Part 2)".
 Around the single's release, the band performed at the Wireless, Oxegen, T in the Park and V Festivals.
+They then played a one-off show in Manchester in October 2008 as part of The Best British Sound: Best of the Festivals concert series.
 Outtakes from the album were included on the Lost Tunes EP, which was released in December 2008.
 It consisted of "Christine", "These Days", "Bad Moon Rising" and "Tonight"; the 10-inch vinyl version added an acoustic demo of "Keep It Simple".